michaelpj/termsandtruthconditions/_posts/2015-08-22-review_of_doing_good_better.md

 Triage also teaches us that, with our finite resources, we simply have to prioritise.
 That means that we will have to leave some people on the hospital floor.
-Taken seriously, this nixes the though that effective altruists "don't care" about people in first-world countries.
+Taken seriously, this nixes the thought that effective altruists "don't care" about people in first-world countries.
 It's *awful* that we have to leave some work undone, but that can't stop us from doing the most effective things first.
 Seen through the lens of triage, I think the moral case is very